By Marine Cornelis

 An investment plan closely connected with the community

 Jan grew up in Eeklo and remembers the moment the city chose citizen ownership over profit.
 Following a municipal tender in 2000, Ecopower won the right to build two wind turbines by promising 100% citizen participation.
 “It will not be our wind turbines – it will be yours,” they told residents.
 Jan joined the cooperative immediately.
-Since then, Ecopower has grown to over 70,000 members, supplying electricity at cost.
+Since then, Ecopower has grown from a few hundred to over 70,000 members, sharing electricity at cost.

-The city had the chance to buy a 25% stake in the project.
+The city had the opportunity to buy a 25% stake in the wind project.
 But Eeklo is not a wealthy municipality.
-Raising the necessary funds took time, and even after three years, the budget still fell short.
-At that point, the city asked itself a different question: why should we try to own parts of a wind turbine when this same money could serve people in vulnerable situations?
+Providing the necessary funds was not obvious, and even after three years, there was no room in the budget.
+At that point, the city asked itself a basic question: why should we try to own parts of a wind turbine when this same money could directly serve people in vulnerable situations?

 That was the beginning of the POWER UP pilot.
-Instead of keeping the shares, the city proposed converting them into “social shares”, i.e. placing them in the names of households facing energy poverty.
-That way, those residents could become full members of Ecopower and access renewable electricity at a fair price.
+Instead of acquiring the shares, the city proposed converting them into “social shares”, i.e. placing them on the names of households facing energy poverty.
+That way, those residents could become full members of the energy community Ecopower and access renewable electricity at a fair price.

-When POWER UP started in 2021, around 750 households in Eeklo were dropped by their supplier and forced onto the “supplier of last resort”, which charges one of the highest tariffs.
+When the idea for POWER UP popped up, around 750 households in Eeklo were dropped by their supplier and forced onto the “supplier of last resort”, which charges one of the highest tariffs.
 These were the first target group.
-“They are now supplied at the most expensive tariff,” Jan says.
-“The cooperative tariff is one of the cheapest and more stable price”.
+“They are supplied at one of the most expensive tariffs,” Jan says.
+“The cooperative tariff is one of the more stable tariff in the residential market”.

 “You need three things.
 First, a city that supports renewable production.
 Second, access to vulnerable residents.
 And third, a sponsor who can pre-finance the social shares—whether that’s the city, the cooperative, or another partner.”